datacharmer/dbdeployer/README.md

     $ dbdeployer unpack -h
     If you want to create a sandbox from a tarball, you first need to unpack it into the sandbox-binary directory.
-This command carries out that task, so that afterwards you can call 'single', 'multiple', and 'replication' commands with only the MySQL version for that tarball.
+This command carries out that task, so that afterwards you can call 'deploy single', 'deploy multiple', and 'deploy replication' commands with only the MySQL version for that tarball.
     If the version is not contained in the tarball name, it should be supplied using --unpack-version.
     If there is already an expanded tarball with the same version, a new one can be differentiated with --prefix.